vlang/v/doc/docs.md

 ## Performance tuning

-The generated C code is usually fast enough.
-Although rarely, there are some situations though, where you want to give additional hints to the C compiler, so that it can further optimize some blocks of code.
+The generated C code is usually fast enough, when you compile your code with `-prod`.
+There are some situations though, where you may want to give additional hints to the C compiler, so that it can further optimize some blocks of code.

-NB: these are *rarely* needed, and should not be used, unless you profile your code, and see that there are significant benefits for them.
+NB: These are *rarely* needed, and should not be used, unless you *profile your code*, and then see that there are significant benefits for them.
+To cite gcc's documentation: "programmers are notoriously bad at predicting how their programs actually perform".

-[inline] - you can tag functions with [inline], and the C compiler will try to inline them, which in some cases, may be beneficial for peformance.
+`[inline]` - you can tag functions with `[inline]`, so the C compiler will try to inline them, which in some cases, may be beneficial for peformance, but may impact the size of your executable.

 `if _likely_(bool expression) {` this hints the C compiler, that the passed boolean expression is very likely to be true, so it can generate assembly